hafsa-ali-data-analyst/airbnb-data-analysis/README.md

 # 🏡 Airbnb Data Analysis

 ### 📌 Overview
-Analyzed the Airbnb Open Dataset to uncover insights into pricing trends, booking patterns, host behavior, and property availability within the hospitality and short-term rental domain.
+Analyzed the Airbnb Open Dataset using Excel, SQL (SQLite), and Tableau to uncover insights into pricing trends, room-type preferences, booking patterns, host behavior and property availability.
+Developed an interactive dashboard and generated data-driven recommendations to support decision-making in the hospitality and short-term rental industry.

+---

 ### 🎯 Objective
-The goal of this project was to perform an end-to-end data analysis workflow by cleaning raw data in Excel, analyzing business problems using SQL, and building an interactive Tableau dashboard for data-driven insights and recommendations.
+The objective of this project was to identify key factors influencing Airbnb pricing, occupancy and customer preferences, and to translate raw listing data into actionable business insights that could support revenue optimization, inventory planning and customer experience improvements.

 ---